michaelgrigoryanwork/Test-R-M/README.md

 • Expect production level product and code - Code runs, pagination and detail page is opening with real data ✅

-• It is preferable to put the code on github and TBC should not be specified anywhere - ✅

 ## Bonus:
 • Offline Mode support (caching) - Half done, only image caching ❌